iva2k/svelte-blank-20221125/CREATING.md

 # What should the window title be? - svelte-blank-20221125
 # Where are your web assets (HTML/CSS/JS) located, relative to the "<current dir>/src-tauri/tauri.conf.json" file that will be created? - ../build
 # What is the url of your dev server? - http://localhost:3000
-# What is your frontend dev command? - pnpm run svelte:dev
+# What is your frontend dev command? - pnpm run dev
 # What is your frontend build command? - pnpm run build
 ```